Mission Statement

 Our staff is made up of dedicated individuals who are committed, professional and goal-oriented in their quest to help student-athletes reach their highest potential.
 We maintain a collaborative team approach and support our colleagues both personally and professionally.
 Our team also has a strong commitment to excellence, with integrity at the core of everything we do.

-The Office of Student-Athlete Academic Services employs 14 full-time staff members, three part-time instructional assistants, five graduate assistants, and several tutors who provide academic support to student-athletes.
-As a department, our student-athletes have maintained a 10-year GPA streak greater than 3.0.
-During the 2020-2021 academic year, 84 student-athletes graduated, 26 pursued a masters degree while competing, 342 student-athletes made the Big 12 Commissioner's Honor Roll in Fall 2020 with 341 making it in the spring, and we concluded the year with a department-wide GPA of 3.34 and a combined APR score of 989.
+The Office of Student-Athlete Academic Services employs 15 full-time staff members, two graduate assistants, and several tutors who provide academic support to student-athletes.
+As a department, our student-athletes have maintained a 13-year GPA streak greater than 3.0.
+During the 2023-24 academic year, 93 student-athletes graduated, 15 earned a master's degree while competing, 357 student-athletes made the Big 12 Commissioner's Honor Roll in both the Fall and Spring semesters, and we concluded the year with a department-wide GPA of 3.29 and a combined APR score of 991.

 The Student-Athlete Academic Services office also provides life skills through our West Virginia University Student-Athlete Development office.
 We deliver developmental programming for all Mountaineer student-athletes.
 We work to provide student-athletes with the knowledge and skills necessary to successfully prepare them for life after college.
 Key areas of focus are Leadership Development, Career Development, Community Outreach, and Personal Development.